 "Labor-management collaboration is a powerful antidote to the inequities that have been present in public education for generations-one with the capacity to not just remedy, but to rebuild our entire system.
-More than ever before, the future is calling on us to co-create solutions that are good for public education, for every public school educator, and for each of our students."
+More than ever before, the future is calling on us to co-create solutions that are good for public education, for every public school ed-EDUCATION ucator, and for each of our ASSOCIATION students."